lkiesow/python-feedgen/doc/api.rst

 You can test the module integration-testing-style by simply executing::

-    $ python -m feedgen
+    $ python -m podgen

 When working on this project, you should run the unit tests as well as the integration test, like this::

     $ make test

-The unit tests reside in ``feedgen/tests`` and are written using the :mod:`unittest` module.
+The unit tests reside in ``podgen/tests`` and are written using the :mod:`unittest` module.